bobbingwide/wordpress-develop-tests/readme.txt

 = What versions of PHPUnit does this support? =

-From WordPress 5.2.3 the only version supported is PHPUnit 8.
+From WordPress 5.2.3 and above the only version supported is PHPUnit 8.